jeffzy15/cs50-project/README.md

 Press the spacebar to shoot the aliens <br>

 Get a score of **30** before the aliens invade you to **WIN**! <br>

+### Disclaimer
+You are allowed to modify the project's source code to add new features to make it a project of your own.